wkhere/stackless/Doc/library/difflib.rst

    on blanks or hard tabs.

    The optional arguments *a* and *b* are sequences to be compared; both default to empty strings.
-The elements of both sequences must be hashable.
+The elements of both sequences must be :term:`hashable`.

 :class:`SequenceMatcher` objects have the following methods: